g-osel/g-osel.github.io/research.md

 				<header class="major">
 					<h3>Rogers Research Group at Northwestern University</h3>
 				</header>
-				<p>This page showcases the research I was involved in during my time as a Undegraduate Research Aide as part of the Roger Research Group at Northwestern University led by John Rogers.</p>
+				<p>This page showcases the research I was involved in during my time as a Undegraduate Research Aide as part of the Roger Research Group at Northwestern University led by Professor John Rogers.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>